sibaku/sibaku.github.io/_posts/2017-01-10-Camera-Ray-Generation.markdown

 }

 {% endhighlight %}

+And here is a working shader using that code to raytrace a simple scene:

+<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/ltyXWh?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>

 The basic idea is very simple.
 We reverse the transformation pipeline.
 We usually want our rays to be in world-space, so that's why we need the view matrix.
 Just as a reminder: